 “It’s almost funny to me to see people who are so enamoured with real photography.
 Younger people almost haven’t seen a lot of it.
 They’re so used to CGI being a tool of big movies that when you shoot something for real, it feels innovative,” Kosinski told The Wrap.

-“That’s exactly the approach for Formula One [working title]… to shoot at the real races and real cars and capture it.
+“That’s exactly the approach for Formula One… to shoot at the real races and real cars and capture it.
 It’s going to be a huge challenge but an exciting one for me.”

-Additionally, the film’s fictional 11th team — dubbed Apex Grand Prix team (APXGP) — had its very own garage and pit bay alongside Scuderia Ferrari; and even showcased a Formula 2 car modified by the Mercedes team to resemble current F1 machinery (fitted out with camera technology similar to that of Top Gun: Maverick).
+The film’s fictional 11th team — dubbed Apex Grand Prix team (APXGP) — also had its very own garage and pit bay alongside Scuderia Ferrari; and even made use of a Formula 2 car modified by the Mercedes team to resemble current F1 machinery (fitted out with camera technology similar to that of Top Gun: Maverick).

-Although the AXGP cars did participate in the formation lap, it’s worth noting that in this specific instance, these race rigs were piloted by ex-drivers Craig Dolby and Luciano Bachetta — not the Hollywood actors.
-However, The latter two took the high-powered whips for a spin earlier when nobody else was on the track for safety reasons.
+Although the AXGP cars did participate in the formation lap, it’s worth noting that for this specific instance, they were piloted by ex-drivers Craig Dolby and Luciano Bachetta — not the Hollywood actors.
+However, the latter two did take the high-powered race rigs for a spin earlier when nobody else was on the track for safety reasons.

 In terms of story, similar to Sylvester Stallone’s Driven, F1 follows a grid veteran named Sonny Hayes (Brad Pitt) who was forced to retire after a horrible crash in the 90s.
 That is until his dear friend and APXGP team owner Ruben (Javier Bardem) calls him up to mentor rookie prodigy Joshua “Noah” Pearce (Damson Idris).